This website helps prepare the forms required for Divorce in Georgia

 You: Receive Your Filed Petition and Certified Copies

-Once your Petition for Divorce is accepted by the Clerk of the Superior Court in Georgia, it will be officially filed and entered into the court’s records.
-You can then request a certified copy of the filed petition, which serves as official proof that your divorce case has been opened.
+Once your Complaint for Divorce is accepted by the Clerk of the Superior Court in Georgia, it will be officially filed and entered into the court’s records.
+You can then request a certified copy of the filed complaint, which serves as official proof that your divorce case has been opened.

 Serve your spouse with official notice of the divorce